Family Court

 The termination of parental rights (Sealed upon disposition)

-A civil juvenile proceeding involving a dependent, or neglected or abused child
+A civil juvenile proceeding involving a dependent, or neglected or abused child.

-Status cases are juvenile proceeding involving an act that would not be a crime if committed by an adult.
+Status cases are juvenile proceedings involving an act that would not be a crime if committed by an adult.
 If the child has pending delinquency charges, any new status petitions are heard in the regular session of juvenile court.

 Establishes parentage and may order the non-custodial parent of a child born out of wedlock to make support payments.
 Only employees of government agencies in the performance of their duties, law enforcement agencies, or the party or their attorneys may inspect judgments or orders.
 No other information about the case may be inspected without a court order.